MYSTERY SCIENCE THEATER 3000

 First shown: approx. 11/25/89?
 (See below).

 • In the months between Memorial Day weekend (when the last KTMA episode aired) and the end of November (when this episode first aired), the Brains put together a nine-minute pitch video with what they considered to be the funniest moments from the show (that video was later included on the Scrapbook Tape).
-Joel called in some favors and managed to get meetings with executives at The Comedy Channel and Ha!, two competing 24-hour comedy basic cable channels that had just started up, or were about to.
+Joel called in some favors and managed to get meetings with executives at The Comedy Channel and Ha!, the two competing 24-hour comedy basic cable channels that had just started up, or were about to.
 Joel and Jim headed to New York with high hopes.
 The Ha! executives took a pass (the show really didn’t fit in with their lineup of mostly sitcom reruns) but the Comedy Channel executives liked what they saw–especially the fact that the show would be two hours long, really helping to fill their programming grid.
 Stu Smiley, a well-regarded TV producer who was then working at HBO (The Comedy Channel’s parent company) once told me that the other reason they went with the show is that the executives knew and trusted Joel.
 They offered a 13-show deal and Jim and Joel signed.
-Jim and Kevin quit their jobs at the KTMA (it wasn’t THAT courageous a leap–the station was circling the drain), and, with Joel, Trace and Josh, incorporated at Best Brains Inc. in July.
-They found some empty warehouse space in the Minneapolis suburb of Eden Prairie, moved in and set about building new sets, new bots and generally rebooting the whole show.
+Jim and Kevin quit their jobs at the KTMA (it wasn’t THAT courageous a leap–the station was circling the drain), and, with Joel, Trace and Josh, incorporated as Best Brains Inc. in July.
+A friend had some empty warehouse space in the Minneapolis suburb of Eden Prairie.
+It was just what they needed.
+They moved in and set about building new sets, new bots and generally rebooting the whole show.
 This is the result.

 • Do I like it?
 It’s such an icon that, like the Taj Mahal, it almost seems above my likes and dislikes.
 Yes, the riffing is funny and steady, but the whole thing is still pretty rough.
 Really it’s not much more than a somewhat polished KTMA episode, not even close to the level of entertainment we’d get even later this season, and certainly in season two and forward.
 But there are definitely some fun spots, and it’s where it all began.

-• We’re not absolutely positive when this episode was first shown.
-The Comedy Channel first started broadcasting on Nov.
-15, 1989, but it’s unclear if MST3K was in immediate rotation.
-Cast members have said, somewhat casually, that it first ran on Thanksgiving day, 1989.
-That year Thanksgiving fell on the 23rd.
-But we’ve been unable to confirm that, and back then nobody was keeping track of this stuff.
-If somebody has TV Guides from the second half of November, 1989, and it lists The Comedy Channel, let us know!
-(See the comments for more on this.)
+• The Comedy Channel went live on Nov.
+15, 1989, and we now believe, thanks to the diligent work of Tom Noel, that the first episode actually aired was episode 102- ROBOT VS. THE AZTEC MUMMY, on Nov.
+18, and that this episode appeared the following weekend, on Nov.
+25. Cast members have said, somewhat casually, that it first ran on Thanksgiving day, 1989.
+That year Thanksgiving fell on the 23rd, but we do not believe an episode actually aired on that date.
+That was a Thursday, and the show aired on Saturdays.
+But, let’s face it, back then, nobody was keeping track of this stuff.
+If somebody has TV Guides or some other TV schedule from the second half of November, 1989, and it lists The Comedy Channel, let us know!

-• The stretch between the end of the KTMA season and the beginning of season one (if we assume Tom Noel is correct and the first episode aired on Nov.
+• The stretch between the end of the KTMA season and the beginning of season one (if we assume the first episode aired on Nov.
 18) was 173 days, the fifth-longest amount of time MSTies had to wait between episodes.

 • Changes from KTMA: A completely redesigned dog-bone shaped satellite, a new door sequence, new sets and new theme lyrics.